reazen/relude-parse/README.md

 parser (if supplied) can pick-up where the previous failed.

 There is also a `P.unParser` function, which gives you access to more of the internals in the event of success or failure.
+It's called `unParser` because it unwraps or "lowers" a value of type `Parser.t('a)` to the raw parsing function contained within.

 # Mapping a function over a parser